 Force LTE Only Switch Review — Lock 4G/5G on Samsung Galaxy

-If you've ever watched your Samsung Galaxy silently drop from 4G LTE to a sluggish 3G connection in the middle of a video call, you know exactly how frustrating that feels.
+If you've ever watched your phone silently drop from 4G LTE to a sluggish 3G connection in the middle of a video call or an intense mobile gaming session, you know exactly how frustrating that feels.
 Force LTE Only Switch (4G/5G) is here to put an end to that — no secret codes, no digging through menus, no hassle.

-We've been testing this app on Samsung Galaxy devices running Android 13 and One UI, and honestly?
-It does exactly what it promises.
+We've been testing this app extensively on devices running Android 13 and modern custom skins, and honestly?
+It does exactly what it promises, while offering essential real-time diagnostic tools.
 Let's break it all down.

 What Is Force LTE Only Switch?

-Force LTE Only Switch (4G/5G) is a lightweight utility app built specifically for Samsung Galaxy devices.
+Force LTE Only Switch (4G/5G) is a lightweight utility and network diagnostic app built to streamline your cellular configuration.
 Its core job is simple: let you lock your phone's network connection to 4G LTE only — or 5G NR only — without having to punch in cryptic dial codes or navigate buried system menus.

-The app supports Android 13 and above, with dedicated LTE switching and NR (5G New Radio) only mode — making it one of the most up-to-date network locking tools available on both the Galaxy Store and Google Play today.
+The app supports Android 13 and above, featuring dedicated LTE switching, NR (5G New Radio) only mode, and internal ping verification — making it one of the most comprehensive network utility tools available on both the Galaxy Store and Google Play today.

 Key Features

-Jump straight into Samsung's Radio Info page to set your Preferred Network Type with full control.
+- 🔧 Radio Info Shortcut: Jump straight into the engineering network dashboard to set your Preferred Network Type with granular control.

-🛡️ Available on Galaxy Store & Google Play
+- 🛡️ Available on Official Stores: Listed securely on Galaxy Store & Google Play — no risky third-party APK sideloading required.

 Who Is This App For?

-People in weak signal areas.
-If you live or work somewhere with spotty 4G coverage, your phone constantly hunts between 4G and 3G.
-Locking to LTE only stops that annoying ping-pong and keeps your data speeds consistent — even if signal strength dips slightly.
+People living in weak signal zones.
+If you live or work somewhere with spotty coverage, your phone constantly hunts between bands.
+Locking to LTE stops that battery-draining loop and maintains steady data stream speeds — even if signal bars dip slightly.

 Budget data plan users.
-In some regions, carriers charge differently for 3G versus 4G data.
-If your plan is specifically 4G-only, you want to make sure your phone stays on that network and doesn't accidentally burn through paid 3G data.
+In some regions, carriers meter legacy data networks differently than 4G.
+If your contract is strictly 4G-only, you want to make sure your hardware stays on target and doesn't accidentally burn through paid 3G allocations.

 How Does It Work?

-The app works by launching Samsung's built-in Radio Info menu, which gives you direct access to the "Preferred Network Type" setting.
-From there, you can switch between modes like LTE Only, 5G NR Only, GSM/WCDMA/LTE, and more — no need to remember any secret dial codes.
+The app acts as an advanced activity manager that launches the built-in Android Radio Info menu, providing unhindered access to the "Preferred Network Type" configuration.
+From there, you can switch between modes like LTE Only, 5G NR Only, GSM/WCDMA/LTE, and more without memorizing complex developer dial strings.

-⚠️ Important: If your carrier doesn't support VoLTE (Voice over LTE), locking to LTE Only will block regular phone calls.
-Make sure VoLTE is enabled on your carrier plan before using LTE Only mode permanently.
+⚠️ Important Note: If your mobile carrier does not support VoLTE (Voice over LTE), locking your phone to LTE Only will temporarily block incoming and outgoing regular phone calls.
+Please verify that VoLTE is active on your cellular plan before leaving LTE Only mode enabled permanently.

-Galaxy Store vs. Google Play — Same App, One Difference
+Galaxy Store vs. Google Play — Same Features, Different In-App Billing

-Force LTE Only Switch is available on both Samsung Galaxy Store and Google Play — and the core app is identical on both platforms.
-You get the same LTE locking features, the same Radio Info shortcut, and the same One UI compatibility whichever store you download it from.
+Force LTE Only Switch is available on both Samsung Galaxy Store and Google Play Store — and the full network utility, speed test engine, and diagnostics suite are entirely identical on both platforms.
+Whichever storefront you choose, you get the exact same powerful experience.

 Pros and Cons